Top 10 Prop Firm Challenge Mistakes (and How to Avoid Them)

 Trading during these events without preparation often leads to stop-outs or slippage.

-Check an economic calendar daily and plan your sessions around it.
-If your strategy isn't built for volatility, sit out those moments.
+Check our economic calendar before every session and plan around it.
+If your strategy isn't built for volatility, sit out those moments entirely.

 10. Giving Up Too Soon